Wt4kDave/NFT-Wash-Trade-Sentinel/README.md

 ## How It Works

-The sentinel monitors `Transfer` events of ERC721 tokens.
+The sentinel periodically takes snapshots of the ownership of a specific NFT using the `ownerOf()` function.
 The core logic identifies when the same NFT is repeatedly transferred back and forth between a small set of addresses in a short period.
 This pattern is a strong indicator of wash trading, where the goal is to artificially inflate the trading volume and price of an NFT.

 ### Heuristics